Immigrants in Satakunta

 Many different reasons to move

 People move to Satakunta as well as to other areas from abroad for family reasons, to work or study, or based on international protection.
 The area has international companies, and its universities also offer training programmes in English.
 In 2015, several reception centres, emergency housing units and group homes for asylum seekers were established rapidly in Satakunta.
-The activities continue today at the reception centres in Pori, Rauma and Kankaanpää.
+The activities continue today only at the reception centre in Pori.
 Refugees who have received a residence permit have stayed to live in the area.
 The ELY Centre for Satakunta has an agreement on receiving refugees with each of the 17 municipalities in Satakunta.
 In recent years, Pori, Rauma and Eura have received quota refugees.